- Professional Editors and Writers

 A synopsis involves providing a thorough summary of a story from the start till the end.
 Unlike a standard summary that just highlights the narrative, a synopsis goes more in-depth by providing all of the plot details, including the ending.
-Writing a synopsis is important for when you want to get a book or screenplay published.
+Writing a good synopsis is important for when you want to get a book or screenplay published.
 If you know how to write a good synopsis, it can really help you achieve your goals.
 As you write it, you will need to focus on the main conflict as well as the resolution to the problem.
 Furthermore, you should discuss the main characters, including their personalities and motivations.
 This task has to look professional, which means you should make sure to proofread and edited it properly.
 Also note that most publishers will only accept full manuscripts, but nonetheless, writing the synopsis will allow you to highlight the most essential details.

 If you are working on a synopsis for a research project, there will obviously be significant differences.
 Rather than discussing characters and plots, you would instead talk about a problem that requires solution, the methods and sources that you used in order to collect information, and conclusions that you reached after conducting the research.
-But either way, your ultimate goal is to get your paper published and for a large audience of readers to see it.
+But either way, your ultimate goal is to get your project published and for a large audience of readers to see it.

 Those who know how to write a synopsis understand the importance of planning before you start writing.
 Indeed, there are a lot of things to think about.
 First, list the main characters from the story and identify their roles (i.e., protagonist, romantic interest, antagonist).
 Discuss the main plot and story arcs.
 Do not concern yourself with the subplots unless they are essential for the resolution of the story’s conflict.
 If you are writing a book, your synopsis should contain a one-sentence summary per chapter.
 If you have written a play or screenplay, each act should be one sentence in lengthy.